Have you seen someone being kind-hearted on the Tube?

 About the project

-Michael Landy’s project Acts of Kindness is a celebration of compassion and generosity, inviting us to notice acts of kindness however simple and small.
-The artist explains, ‘Sometimes we tend to assume that you have to be superhuman to be kind, rather than just an ordinary person.’
+Michael Landy’s project Acts of Kindness was a celebration of compassion and generosity, inviting us to notice acts of kindness however simple and small.
+The artist explained, ‘Sometimes we tend to assume that you have to be superhuman to be kind, rather than just an ordinary person.’
 So, to unsettle that idea, Acts of Kindness catches those little exchanges that are almost too fleeting and mundane to be noticed or remembered.

 Landy first began thinking about the idea behind Acts of Kindness immediately after making his work Break Down (Artangel, 2001).
 For Break Down, he destroyed all his belongings, from his birth certificate to his car.
 The experience of being left with nothing helped him reflect on what we are aside from what we own, and on the value of feeling part of a common humanity.
-‘One of the questions that motivated Break Down’, he says, ‘was what makes us human, more than just being consumers.
+‘One of the questions that motivated Break Down’, he said, ‘was what makes us human, more than just being consumers.
 I guess I wanted to take that a step further.
 I was looking for the right situation to explore what value kindness has, what it means, and what kind of exchange is involved in giving someone a helping hand.’